 View of the Algerian capital Algiers

-Algeria Cooperation for “green” growth and decent jobs
+Algeria Cooperation for “green” growth, renewable energy and decent jobs

 Algeria is the largest country by territory on the African continent.
 Three quarters of the people live in cities, most of which are located on, or near, the Mediterranean coast in the northern part of the country.
-The much larger southern part of Algeria is covered by the Sahara, with 80 per cent of the country just sparsely populated.
+The much larger southern part of Algeria is covered by the Sahara.
+Some 80 per cent of the country is desert and just sparsely populated.

 Nearly half of the people are below the age of 25.
-According to estimates, Algeria's population will grow from its current level of 44 million to about 55 million by 2050.
-One of the major challenges facing Algeria is to provide enough jobs and opportunities for the young generation.
+According to estimates, Algeria's population will grow from its current level of 45 million to about 61 million by 2050.
+One of the major challenges facing Algeria is to provide enough jobs and attractive opportunities for the young generation.

 Algeria's political and economic stability plays a key role for the security situation in the entire region.
 Following long protests, President Abdelaziz Bouteflika, who had been in power for many years, resigned in April 2019.
 After his resignation, Algeria reformed its constitution and held parliamentary and presidential elections.
-However, the democracy movement continues to be active, and there are growing tensions because of the low level of socio-economic development.
+Abdelmadjid Tebboune was elected the new President.
+He has so far only partially implemented the reforms which had been announced.
+A much-needed diversification of the economy is still outstanding.
+The socio-economic situation is strained.

 Economic development and climate change

 Algeria is severely affected by the impact of climate change.
 Simultaneously, it is an important partner for climate change mitigation, as it has great potential for renewable energy generation.
-The government is working to expand renewable energy generation.
+The government is working more intensively to expand renewable energy generation, yet this endeavour is still in its early stages.
+In spring 2023, the Algerian government presented an ambitious hydrogen strategy envisaging, for instance, to meet ten per cent of Europe’s need for green hydrogen by 2040.
+At the same time, Algeria is one of the oil and gas producers with the worst climate impact.

 German development cooperation with Algeria

 Germany has supported development in Algeria since the 1970s.
 The country greatly values Germany's Technical Cooperation programmes.
-As part of the BMZ 2030 reform process, Algeria became a partner country for German development cooperation.
-There are plans for the two countries to enter into Financial Cooperation.
+In 2020, Algeria became a partner country for German bilateral development cooperation.
+In the end of 2023, a Financial Cooperation component was added.

 In late 2021, government negotiations on development cooperation were held between Germany and Algeria for the first time since 2005.
-The German government committed a total of 49.3 million euros for cooperation in 2021 and 2022.
-Cooperation focuses on the following core areas:
+At the next government negotiations in late 2023, a total of 45.6 million euros was pledged for development cooperation in 2023 and 2024.
+Cooperation with Algeria focuses on the following core areas:

 • Sustainable economic development, training and employment